rust-lang/rfcs/text/0000-yield-safe.md

     async fn potentially_invalid(value: Box<dyn Debug + YieldSafe>) {
         foo().await
     }

+Additionally, an `AssertYieldSafe` wrapper is introduced to mark enclosed variables as `YieldSafe`, thus avoiding compile errors when they cross yield boundaries:

+    use std::sync::Mutex;

+    async fn foo() {
+    }

+    async fn bar() {
+        let m = Mutex::new(0);

+        // the following would result in a compile error, since MutexGuard is not YieldSafe
+        //    let lock = m.lock();
+        //    foo().await

+        // the following compiles without errors, but the user is responsible for ensuring logical correctness let lock = AssertYieldSafe(m.lock());
+        foo().await
+    }

 # Reference-level explanation

 [reference-level-explanation]: #reference-level-explanation

 New `YieldSafe` default auto trait needs to be implemented for all primitive types and follow the same propagation rules